hantsy/spring-r2dbc-sample/docs/intro.md

 After it is executed, to extract the row data from the query result, you can call the  `map` method to get the details of row data and row metadata.

-You can also bind parameters to placeholders in SQL strings.
+You can also bind parameters to placeholders in SQL query strings.

 ```java
 var selectSql = """